-This course covers the process of designing and implementing the collection, analysis and interpretation of data used to make marketing decisions.
-A mix of theory and application, the course focuses in conducting quantitative survey research to assess facts, attitudes and behaviors.
-Prerequisite: BUS 605, BUS 606 (F)
+This course covers the process of designing and implementing the collection, analysis, and interpretation of data used to make marketing decisions.
+A mix of theory and application, the course focuses on conducting quantitative survey research to assess facts, attitudes, and behaviors, as well as data collection, analysis, interpretation, and reporting.
+Prerequisite: BUS 605, BUS 606.
+(F)

-BUS 752 Promotional Strategies
+BUS 752 Advertising and Promotional Strategies

-This course examines integrated marketing communications as related to elements of promotion, public relations, publicity, advertising and personal selling.
-Prerequisite: BUS 606 (SS)
+This course examines integrated marketing communications as related to all aspects of the Promotion Mix, including elements of advertising, sales promotion, public relations, advertising, and personal selling.
+Current trends, ethical issues, and a global perspective are integrated in the course material.
+Prerequisite: BUS 606.
+(SS)